OpenNMS/opennms/.circleci/README.md

       * "opennms-container" folder

 2. using `build-triggers.override.json` file
+    * rename `example-build-triggers.override.json` to `build-triggers.override.json`
-    * You can enable the jobs you want to run by setting them to True
+    * Modify `build-triggers.override.json` and enable the jobs you want to run by setting them to True

     **Note:** When you enable a job(or workflow), we will enable their dependencies automatically.